AdaptGrad: Adaptive Sampling to Reduce Noise: Convolution for Smoothing

 As implied by \autoref{eq:5}, when the sampling number $N$ is sufficiently large, $G_{sg}$ has an upper limit.
-As shown in \autoref{fig:dog}, we present a visual example of SmoothGrad in image classification.
-As $N$ increases, around $50$ to $70$, $G_{sg}$ gradually converges.
-However, even as $G_{sg}$ approaches the smooth upper limit, the residual noise in $G_{sg}$ could still affect the details in the saliency map.
-In the example of \autoref{fig:dog}, when $N=100$, in the facial area of the dog, it still makes it difficult to discern the detailed features, and there are still a certain amount of noise points at the edges of the target.
+In \autoref{fig:boat}, a visual example of SmoothGrad, as $N$ increases, around $50$ to $70$, $G_{sg}$ gradually converges.
+However, even as $G_{sg}$ approaches the limit, the residual noise in $G_{sg}$ could still affect the details in the saliency map.

-According to our discussion in \autoref{sec:adapt}, the variance $\sigma$, also the the variance of Gaussian noise in SmoothGrad, determines the limit of $G_{sg}$.
+Based on our findings in \autoref{sec:conv}, SmoothGrad can be understood as a convolution of gradient functions.
+The convolution of the Gaussian kernel cannot completely remove all noise.
+Therefore, there will inevitably be some inherent noise in the smoothed gradient.
+However, we find that in the SmoothGrad method, there is also new noise caused by the sampling range, as this part of the noise is generated by the SmoothGrad method itself, so we call it \textbf{extra noise}.
+Next, we will analyze and prove the existence of extra noise.

+The $\sigma$, a key parameter in SmoothGrad, is the variance of sample distribution $N^D(0,\Sigma_{sg}), \Sigma_{sg}=I_D*\sigma^2$.
 SmoothGrad employs a simple strategy to select an appropriate value for $\sigma$.
 Assume that the minimum value of the input data is denoted as $x_{min}$ and the maximum value as $x_{max}$.
-SmoothGrad introduces a new variable $\alpha$ (set to 0.2 as recommanded by \cite{smilkov2017smoothgrad}) to compute $\sigma$.
+SmoothGrad introduces a new variable $\alpha$ (set to 0.2 as recommended by \cite{smilkov2017smoothgrad}) to compute $\sigma$.
 The relationship between them is expressed in \autoref{eq:6}.

-However, we believe that this setup leads to a significant amount of residual noise in $G_{sg}$.
-In fact, what SmoothGrad ignored is that the integral in \autoref{eq:4} which is not performed over $R^D$, but rather there is an upper and lower bound according to the statistical features of the dataset, that is, $[x_{min}, x_{max}]$.
-Therefore, after incorporating the integral region into \autoref{eq:4}, the $G_{sg}$ could be redefined to \autoref{eq:7}.

-Clearly, in \autoref{eq:7}, the domains of $G(\cdot)$ and $p(\cdot)$ are inconsistent.
-The former is $\Omega$ while the latter is $\mathbb{R}^D$.
-The values of input samples beyond the bounds of $\Omega$ should be considered meaningless.
-Therefore, during smoothing, SmoothGrad would sample some values that are out of $\Omega$.
-It is precisely that this "out-of-bounds" behavior of SmoothGrad leads to the persistence of a significant amount of noise in $G_{sg}$.

-The noise in saliency map calculated with SmoothGrad is consist of two parts, the original noise in gradient and inherent noise caused by the out-of-bound samples.
-As described in \autoref{fig:dog}, the former gradually decreases with the increase of the sample times, while the latter is an inherent defect of the SmoothGrad method.
-Therefore, we define the noise caused by sampling out of bounds as the inherent noise.